astral-fate/TM366-Artificial-Intelligence/Robotics/Readme.md

 Robot operating system (ROS): This is a software framework that provides common services and tools for robot software development.
 It is designed to be modular and flexible, allowing developers to easily create and modify robot applications.

-<b>Motion planning algorithms<b>: These are used to generate paths for the robot to follow, taking into account the robot's physical constraints and the environment it is operating in.
+Motion planning algorithms: These are used to generate paths for the robot to follow, taking into account the robot's physical constraints and the environment it is operating in.
 Motion planning algorithms can be used for tasks such as navigating to a specific location or avoiding obstacles.

-<b> Control algorithms<b>: These algorithms are used to control the robot's actuators (the hardware components that produce motion) and ensure that the robot follows the desired path.
+Control algorithms: These algorithms are used to control the robot's actuators (the hardware components that produce motion) and ensure that the robot follows the desired path.
 Control algorithms can be simple rule-based systems or more complex machine learning algorithms.

 Machine learning algorithms: These algorithms allow robots to learn from experience and improve their performance over time.
 They are often used for tasks such as object recognition, where the robot needs to identify and classify objects based on sensory data.